vmtk/vmtk.github.com/tutorials/ParticleTracing.md

 ##Requirements

 In order to properly compute traces it is mandatory to have <i>n</i> mesh files resulting from a pulsatile cfd simulation.
-Each mesh file represent a timestep and must have, as a vtkDataArray, 3 velocity components in the axial directions, usually <i>u, v</i> and <i>w</i>.
+Each mesh file represent a timestep and must have, as a vtkDataArray, 3 velocity components in the axial directions ( usually <i>u, v</i> and <i>w</i> ), or the velocity vector.

 ##Pre-process your solution

 We need to create a mesh file which will contains all the data relative to the velocity components for each timestep we want to generate traces.
 We have to provide:
 + the folder where the mesh solution files are located (<i>-directory</i>)
 + the pattern of the mesh files name (<i>-pattern</i>)